nigel5/ocurl/README.md

 ## Configuration

 Global application settings are exported in `main.js`.
 Ocurl provides configuration files for development, producation, and docker by default.
+`ocurl.conf.dev.json`, `ocurl.conf.docker.json`, `ocurl.conf.prod.json`.
+The configuration files are loaded depending on the environmental variable.

+### Rate Limiter Setting

+The rate limiter can be configured with maximum number of requests, and time in seconds till expiry.

 ## Stackdriver Logging